LuchkaOnTheMoon/DynamicRangeCompressors/README.md

 - scr_SoftKneeStaticCurve.m: static IN/OUT curve plotting script, both Hard-Knee and Soft-Knee versions; includes Feed-Forward and Feed-Back topologies selection flag, and IN/OUT knee symmetry selection flag too.

 ## Measurements
+This folder contains the following measurement scripts, all written for GNU Octave:
+- scr_StaticCurveMeasurement.m: static IN/OUT curve measurement script, for an existing device that has been measured following the instructions/test signals contained in "wav" subfolder.
+Check README.md in "wav" subfolder for further details.